jdmiguel/address_book_app/readme.md

 - **store**: Global state by implementing reducers, actions and actionTypes
 - **utils**: Supporting constants and models

+Finally, Github was used in order to handle this repository.
+I worked with different branches regarding the required tasks and when these ones were ready I merged the metioned branches to master branch by using Pull Requests.

 ### TESTING

-I added unit tests to Layout and Core components with JEST and REACT-TESTING-LIBRARY.
+I added unit tests to Layout and Core components with Jest and React-testing-library.